 The per capita income in Hastings-on-Hudson in 2018 was $79,190, which is wealthy relative to New York and the nation.
 This equates to an annual income of $316,760 for a family of four.

 Hastings-on-Hudson is a somewhat ethnically-diverse village.
 The people who call Hastings-on-Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hastings-on-Hudson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hastings-on-Hudson include German, Italian, Russian, and Polish.
+Important ancestries of people in Hastings-on-Hudson include Irish, Italian, German, English, and Russian.

 The most common language spoken in Hastings-on-Hudson is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Other Indo-European.